evmos/evmos/scripts/compile_smart_contracts/README.md

-**Note**: The tool will compile all smart contracts found (except for the ignored paths defined in the script) but only overwrite the compiled JSON data for already contracts, that already have a corresponding compiled JSON file in the same directory.
+**Note**: The tool will compile all smart contracts found (except for the ignored paths defined in the script) but only overwrite the compiled JSON data for contracts that already have a corresponding compiled JSON file in the same directory.

 If you want to add a new smart contract and have a JSON file generated for it,